whitesnowx/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
+2. **When adding phone number descriptors**, If you try to add a number with a descriptor such as 98731094 (home), the application rejects this input and prompts the user to only provide phone numbers with numerical values only.
+The phone number descriptor is not intended to be stored but users can consider using tags such as t/homePhone as a workaround phone number descriptor.
 2. **Restrictions on the valid user input of `Faculty` values**: For the current version, a valid user input for `Faculty` with prefix `f/` can only match exactly the same string as suggested below.
 Cases can be ignored though.
    - Faculty of Arts of Social Sciences; Arts and Social Sciences; FASS
    - Business School; Business; Biz School; Biz